deepstacked/aoc18day13/README.md

 ### Dependencies:

-"babel-cli": "^6.26.0",
+"babel-cli": "^6.26.0",...
-"babel-preset-react-app": "^3.1.2",
+"babel-preset-react-app": "^3.1.2",...
-"bootstrap": "^4.1.3",
+"bootstrap": "^4.1.3",...
-~~"moment": "^2.23.0",~~
+~~"moment": "^2.23.0",~~...
-"react": "^16.6.3",
+"react": "^16.6.3",...
-"react-devtools": "^3.4.3",
+"react-devtools": "^3.4.3",...
-"react-dom": "^16.6.3",
+"react-dom": "^16.6.3",...
-"react-redux": "^6.0.0",
+"react-redux": "^6.0.0",...
-"react-scripts": "2.1.1",
+"react-scripts": "2.1.1",...
-"reactstrap": "^6.5.0",
+"reactstrap": "^6.5.0",...
-"redux": "^4.0.1",
+"redux": "^4.0.1",...
-"redux-devtools-extension": "^2.13.7",
+"redux-devtools-extension": "^2.13.7",...
-~~"reselect": "^4.0.0"~~
+~~"reselect": "^4.0.0"~~...

 ### Things I learned or improved on in this project:

-*Improved: Setting up a Redux/React project starting from CRA *Improved: Understanding on Redux's handling of state *Learned: Returning multiple variables from a function (i.e. `let {a, b} = fn()` or `({a, b} = fn())`).
+* Improved: Setting up a Redux/React project starting from CRA
+* Improved: Understanding on Redux's handling of state
+* Learned: Returning multiple variables from a function (i.e. `let {a, b} = fn()` or `({a, b} = fn())`).
-*Learned: Layering multiple svg elements within a main svg.
+* Learned: Layering multiple svg elements within a main svg.
-*Learned: `<defs />` to hide patterns in an svg element *Learned: How to prevent unnecessary render by putting custom code in shouldComponentUpdate *Learned: More info about selectors.
+* Learned: `<defs />` to hide patterns in an svg element
+* Learned: How to prevent unnecessary render by putting custom code in shouldComponentUpdate
+* Learned: More info about selectors.
 Ended up not needing them for this project but my understanding of when and how I would use the reselect library has greatly increased.
-*Improved: Understanding of the capabilities of bootstrap and reactstrap.
+* Improved: Understanding of the capabilities of bootstrap and reactstrap.
 Looked at react-bootstrap for the bootstrap implementation but current documentation was mostly based on bootstrap 3.x vs 4. reactstrap is geared or made the transition to bootstrap 4+.
-*Learned: How to properly set timer using NodeJS.timer (setInterval).
+* Learned: How to properly set timer using NodeJS.timer (setInterval).
 Clean up done in componentWillUnMount and automatically when conditions are met in componentDidUpdate.
-*Learned: How to control the svg viewport sizing.
+* Learned: How to control the svg viewport sizing.
-*Learned: How to create gitHub issues and link them to my pushes.
+* Learned: How to create gitHub issues and link them to my pushes.
-*Learned: gitHub markdown
+* Learned: gitHub markdown

 ### UI
 *Start state UI: